-- 1. Understand the linear data structures such as arrays, linked lists, stacks and queues. - 2.
-Understand then on linear data structures like sorting, searching, insertion and deletion of data. - 3.
-Understand the basic concepts of object-oriented programming language. - 4.
-Obtain knowledge about objects and classes. - 5.
-Gain knowledge about various types of inheritance and operator overloading.
+- 1. Understand basic data structures such as arrays, linked lists, stacks and queues. - 2.
+Apply algorithm for solving problems like sorting, searching, insertion and deletion of data. - 3.
+Able to use object-oriented programming language like C++ and associated libraries to develop object-oriented programs. - 4.
+Describe the procedural and object-oriented paradigm with concepts of streams, classes, functions, data and objects. - 5.
+Able to get knowledge about C++ programming.